Spring Lawn Care Tips in Minnesota

 Waging War on Weeds

-Plan your attack.
-Playing the theme music to “Star Wars” and running at your lawn with a weed whacker may sound like fun, but it will unfortunately be ineffective.
-Start with assessing the state of your lawn.
+Not to be dramatic, but this could be a real fight.
+Plan your attack by assessing the state of your lawn.
 Not all weeds are created equal and different kinds of weeds require different treatments.
 This tool, from the University of Minnesota, is great for helping to identify the kinds of weeds that have run amok on your lawn.

-After you’ve identified the weeds in your lawn, choose your tools and ammunition.
+After you’ve identified the weeds in your lawn, choose your tools.
 Here are a few general items to keep in mind for your strategy:

 • Water your lawn before pulling out weeds.
 If you are going to physically remove your weeds, victory is easier and more effective if the soil is moist.
 You will successfully pull out entire plants — with root systems — if the ground has a bit of give to it.